 What do I need?

 The most important thing that you need is an interest in why we behave in the way that we do.
 For most sociologists, behaviour is not natural; it is learned.
-We are socialised in certain ways and so if you are interested in the processes that shape our sense of self this subject is for you.
-Sociology at DLD is concerned with real-world issues with policy relevance, such as social inequality, organised crime, the social basis of political conflict and changes in family relationships and gender roles.
+We are socialised in certain ways and so if you are interested in the processes that shape our sense of self and life chances, this subject is for you.

 Good subject combinations